everx-labs/TonNfcClientSwift/README.md

 cardCoinManagerNfcApi.getMaxPinTries(resolve: resolve, reject: reject)
 ```

 Run application and you get an invitation dialog to connect the card.
-Wait for 1-2 seconds to get the response from the card.
+Hold the connection until you will get the response from the card (for simple operations it usually takes 1-6 seconds).
 Check your Xcode console.
 You should find the following output.

 ```
 Caught msg :